nearform/graphql-hooks/README.md

 ```

 - `props.loading` ➡️ `state.loading`
-- `props.error`: The error prop from `useQuery` is Boolean the details of the error can be found in either:
+- `props.error`: The error value from `useQuery` is Boolean the details of the error can be found in either:
   - `state.fetchError`
   - `state.httpError`
   - `state.graphQLErrors`